vanslykej/vanslykej.github.io/_posts/2017-02-08-College connection: How Facebook has revolutionized how students connect.md

 ---
 layout: post
 title: College Connection
-subtitle: How Facebook has revolutionized how students connect
+subtitle: How Facebook Has Revolutionized How Students Connect
 bigimg: /img/7975205041_74f85a53a9_o.jpg
 ---
 TL;DR: Social networks, and Facebook in particular, are changing the way that students are able to connect and extend their social web.